Two Days in Charleston Before Carnival Cruise

 The Carnival Fantasy had over 20 organized shore excursions in Freeport.
 In addition to the "Peterson Cay Kayak & Snorkel Tour" described above, the ship offered bicycle, ATV, jeep, and Harley motorcycle land tours.
 A second kayak tour had passengers paddling through a mangrove forest and doing a nature hike.
 Those who love the beach, snorkeling, and diving had several water-based tours to choose from, and three "dolphin tours" were available for those who wanted to swim with these fascinating creatures.
 My husband would enjoy the bottom fishing for snapper, triggerfish, and whatever else was biting.

 Although most of the tours were activity-oriented, the ship did include three sightseeing tours.
 The first was a Grand Bahama Island and Freeport bus tour, the second was a guided tour of the Garden of the Groves and Freeport, and the third was a Western Heritage tour.
 This tour included stops at five heritage sites on Grand Bahama--Mermaid Pond and Pinder's Point Lighthouse, Hawksbill Creek and Boiling Hole, Holmes Rock and Josey's Cave, Fern Gully, and one of Grand Bahamas' most beautiful beaches.

-Next Page > > A Day in Nassau, Bahamas > >Continue to 4 of 4 below.
+Next Page > > A Day in Nassau, Bahamas > >

 Things to Do with a Day in Nassau